 New Look, Photograph, 2021

 The artists draw a self-portrait that touches cultural aspects of the society in which they grew up, alongside an examination of haute couture and dress codes customary in the ultra-Orthodox and Sephardic sectors (*Manye-Mechubadtey).
-The iconic luxury haute couture dresses of Dior are converted into a decent and dignified, yet femme fatale model of modest fashion.
+Dior's iconic luxury haute couture dresses are converted into a decent and dignified, yet femme fatale model of modest fashion.

 *Manye-Mechubadtey- In the Talmud (Shabbat 113, p.
 2), Rabbi Yochanan calls his clothes “Mechubadtey”- dignified.
 In the ultra-Orthodox Hassidic community, inspired by the manners of European aristocratic families, the Hassidic rabbis formulated an aesthetic concept that was expressed in a spectacular fashion of rabbi’s robes made of expensive fabrics and furs.
 The ultra-Orthodox sector in Eastern Europe, adopted the practical style that dominated the bourgeois society around them.
 A figure who influenced this move was Rabbi Natan Zvi Finkel of Salvodka, who made sure that the students in his yeshiva would dress like the local Christian students, to give them a dignified appearance (Manye-Mechubadtey) despite protests from conservative sectors in the ultra-Orthodox society.